Class Information for End of Life Nursing Education Consortium

 ELNEC is a curriculum developed by national experts in pain and palliative care from the City of Hope and the AACN.
 It is intended to provide nurses with the necessary education and tools to manage patients at end-of-life and on palliative care.
 ELNEC covers topics including palliative nursing care, communication, pain management, symptom management, care of the patient during final hours and loss, grief, and bereavement.
 This course incorporates cultural considerations and ethics into all of the modules.

-This activity will be submitted to the Oncology Nursing Society for approval to award contact hours.
-ONS is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s COA.
+This activity has been approved by the Maryland Nurses Association(MNA)to award contact hours.
+MNA is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s COA.

 This activity has no commercial support of sponsorship.